0wenSC/0wenSC/README.md

 [TryHackMe](https://tryhackme.com/p/OSC)
 I enjoy teaching myself different aspects of Cyber Security using services like TryHackMe some of the courses on there are completely free and give you an insight on how to get started or if its a career you want to choose

+[SoloLearn](https://www.sololearn.com/profile/26444588/?ref=app) Another service i use to teach myself some coding is sololearn which also is free and gives you somewhere to start when learning multiple different coding languages

 Project Name 2 Description and brief overview of Project 2.